 You can still enjoy cocktail hour

 I’m sure you’ve been to a family member’s wedding where the couple spent all of cocktail hour taking photos.
-By doing a first look, you’ll have more time to enjoy cocktail hour with your friends and family because we’ve already completed most of the group photos.
+By doing a first look, you’ll have more time to enjoy cocktail hour with your friends and family because we’ve already completed most of the formal family group photos.
 You might not mind skipping your cocktail hour but don’t forget that we’ll need most of your immediate family during that time as well.

 Most people don’t like to be the center of attention, even on their wedding day.
 If you would rather avoid all eyes on you when you see each other a first look is a perfect solution.
 Oddly enough, a private moment together on the wedding day is a rare treat.

 The weather in Colorado can be unpredictable, especially in the mountains.
 Opting for a first look means that we can capture portraits of the couple as well as wedding party and family photos befre the ceremony.
 That way if the weather turns foul after the ceremony you’ll still have outdoor pictures.
 We can often find a five minute window to sneak in a couple’s portrait outside between the storms but it’s almost impossible to capture large group photos in the middle of dinner.

 If your wedding falls during the off season (November-March), the days are shorter.
 In Denver, sunset can be well before 5pm, and it’s even earlier in the mountains.
 That means we have limited time to capture outdoor pictures after the ceremony.
 Unless your ceremony finishes an hour or two before sunset, we won’t have daylight left for portraits.